 Olfactory disorders are most commonly caused by either a sinonasal infection, commonly viral, or by head trauma.
 Olfactory disorders can also be congenital (from birth), post-surgical, toxic (from exposure to a toxic substance), or simply unknown, and they can be either acute or chronic conditions.
 A stuffy nose due to a cold or flu often causes acute hyposmia or anosmia.
 This may pass or, in rare cases, may become a chronic condition.
 Covid-19 related anosmia lasts for several weeks to months, so it can be acute, chronic, or subacute – somewhere between the two.

 Testing olfactory function

 There are several testing kits available for assessment of olfactory disorders.
 Most commonly cited are the Sniffin’ Sticks test, devised by Thomas Hummel, the Sniff Magnitude Test, and the Smell Identification Test (UPSIT).
-More recently, the use of a simplified Le Nez du Vin wine tasting learning kit has also been used.
+More recently, the simplified Le Nez du Vin wine tasting learning kit has also been used.
 The tested areas are usually detection threshold: how strong does a smell need to be for you to pick it up – and determination: naming different smells.
 Even with these tests available, many olfactory disorders remain undiagnosed, which is why the prevalence numbers (4-25%) vary so greatly.
 Many studies on olfactory dysfunction prevalence rely on self-reporting rather than supervised testing.
 Any of these kits can be purchased online to be self-administered.

 Olfactory dysfunction as a symptom